kirill-markin/chatgpt-telegram-bot-telegraf/README.md

 - **Voice Message Processing**: Handles voice messages, converting them to text for processing.
 - **Photo Message Processing**: Handles photo messages, converting them to text for processing.
 - **OpenAI's ChatGPT Integration**: Utilizes the powerful ChatGPT model to generate responses.
+- **Perplexity AI Integration**: Enhanced search capabilities for more accurate responses.
 - **PostgreSQL Database**: Stores user data and interactions in a PostgreSQL database.
 - **Docker and Docker Compose Support**: Easily deploy the bot using Docker and Docker Compose.
 - **Pinecone Integration**: Optional long-term memory support using Pinecone.